weijuxi/Memory-Game/README.md

 5. If the timer runs out or you exceed the maximum attempts, you lose the game.
 6. Use the **Reset Game** button to restart the game at any time.

-### Planning Materials
-You can find the planning documents for this game [here](https://plantsvszombies.fandom.com/wiki/Plants_vs._Zombies/Gallery#Plants).

 ## Attributions
-- Images for the cards were sourced from [image source](#).
+- Images for the cards were sourced from [image source](https://plantsvszombies.fandom.com/wiki/Plants_vs._Zombies/Gallery#Plants).
-- JavaScript game logic and CSS styles were inspired by tutorials and resources from [specific tutorial or resource](#).
+- JavaScript game logic and CSS styles were inspired by tutorials and resources from [specific tutorial or resource](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/).

 ## Technologies Used
 - **JavaScript**: For implementing the game logic and interactivity.